 Franz Schubert’s Symphony No. 8 in C Major

-The symphony ended with Franz Schubert’s Symphony No. 8 in C Major.
+The symphony ended with a performance of Franz Schubert’s Symphony No. 8 in C Major.
 Schubert composed the symphony in 1825-26, but it was never performed.
 Robert Schumann discovered the symphony in 1839 and German composer Felix Mendelssohn produced the work that year in Leipzig.
-It’s a wonderful, dramatic symphony featuring woodwinds and French horns – skip to the end of the video below to hear the rousing finale!
+It’s a wonderful, dramatic symphony featuring woodwinds and French horns – skip to the end of the video below for the rousing finale!